 - Salt

-Step 1: Combine the wet ingredients - Combine eggs, maple syrup, melted butter, yogurt, milk, and vanilla in a bowl and whisk to combine.
+Step 1: Combine eggs, maple syrup, melted butter, yogurt, milk, and vanilla in a bowl and whisk to combine.

-Step 2: Combine the dry ingredients -Whisk oat flour, baking powder, cinnamon, and salt together in a small bowl.
+Step 2: Whisk oat flour, baking powder, cinnamon, and salt together in a small bowl.

-Step 3: Combine the wet and dry ingredients - Add the dry ingredients to the liquid ingredients and whisk until a thick batter forms.
+Step 3: Add the dry ingredients to the liquid ingredients and whisk until a thick batter forms.

-Step 4: Get your waffle iron ready - Heat the waffle iron according to the manufacturer's directions, spray it with nonstick cooking spray, and cook the waffles.
+Step 4: Heat the waffle iron according to the manufacturer's directions, spray it with nonstick cooking spray, and cook the waffles.
 Serve right away!

-- Add pumpkin flavor by stirring in ½ teaspoon of pumpkin pie spice or use apple pie spice for apple-flavored pancakes.
+- Add ½ teaspoon pumpkin pie spice (or apple pie spice for apple vibes).

 Recipe Tips

-- Coat the griddle well with cooking spray so the waffles can be removed effortlessly.
+- Coat the griddle well with cooking spray for easy release!

 How To Store

-Easily store these oat flour waffles in a ziplock in the fridge.
-Place waffles on a plate and microwave for 20-30 seconds until soft and warm.
+- Store waffles in a ziplock in the fridge and microwave for 20–30 seconds to reheat.

 More recipes using oat flour